What’s so special about April 21st?

 Kenyan National Tree Planting day?
 (Thanks for that last one Wikipedia)

 All special, indubitably.
-But not the right answer if you're a marketing exec, web developer or SEO.
+But not the right answer if you're a digital marketing exec, web developer or SEO.

 April 21st is the planned date for Google’s next mobile based algorithm update (dubbed #MobileMadness) and it promises to be a biggie.

 If you've got Google Webmaster tools set up for your website, there’s a good chance you've seen a few emails recently that look like the one below.

 If you immediately threw this in your junk, fish it out and actually look at it!

 I mentioned in my last blog that an update like this was round the corner and according to Google the end is nigh…

 "Starting April 21, we will be expanding our use of mobile-friendliness as a ranking signal.
 This change will affect mobile searches in all languages worldwide and will have a significant impact in our search results.
 Consequently, users will find it easier to get relevant, high quality search results that are optimized for their devices."
 (Feb 26th 2015, Official Google Webmaster Central Blog)

 Consequently if your site is poorly optimised for mobile use, YOU WILL feel the cold merciless wrath of Google’s mighty mobile rank hammer come April 21st.